alienpoodle/aisle9/README.md

-# Aisle 9 - Price Listing and Comparison App
+# Aisle 9 - Price Listing App

 Aisle 9 is a modern web app for sharing and comparing grocery prices across supermarkets in St. Vincent & the Grenadines.
 Users can anonymously submit price listings, upvote/downvote listings, and compare prices by item, store, and type (Local/Imported).
 The app is designed to be mobile-friendly and installable as a Progressive Web App (PWA).